keboola/connection-docs/components/extractors/marketing-sales/bigcommerce/index.md

 * TOC
 {:toc}

-This extractor downloads data about brands, customers, orders, and products in your BigCommerce store.
+This data source connector downloads data about brands, customers, orders, and products in your BigCommerce store.

 ## Prerequisites
 You need a V2/V3 API access token with read-only OAuth scope and know your API path.
 You can find more information on how to obtain these in [this guide](https://support.bigcommerce.com/s/article/Store-API-Accounts?language=en_US#creating).

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **BigCommerce** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **BigCommerce** connector.

 ### Global Configuration